LaughingJackalope/Midnights/README.md

 * ansible-playbook (I used 2.7.12)
 * Make
 * SSH key setup:
-  * SSH keypair egistered in ec2 as 'magic' and present at ~/.ssh/id_rsa
+  * SSH keypair registered in ec2 as 'magic' and present at ~/.ssh/id_rsa

 ## Usage
 Deployment takes on average about five minutes.